Metric Martyrs: Legal cases

+A converse case: Nic Davison

-In 2008, Nic Davison was served with an infringement notice for selling draught beer by the litre rather than pints, at his Polish restaurant in Doncaster.
-Trading Standards officers threatened Davison with prosecution, and called on him to change the glasses used in his restaurant.
-Davison refused, stating the supremacy of EU law in UK law in matters of weights and measures.
+Unlike the other cases here, which concerned traders wanting to use imperial units only, a 2008 case involved the opposite: a trader penalised for using metric units where imperial was legally required.
+Nic Davison was served with an infringement notice for selling draught beer by the litre rather than the pint, at his Polish restaurant in Doncaster — draught beer and cider being one of the few goods that UK law requires to be sold in imperial units.
+Trading Standards officers threatened Davison with prosecution and called on him to change the glasses used in his restaurant.
+Davison refused, arguing that EU law took precedence over the UK pint requirement.
 The case against him was dropped.
 Davison had sought the help of then Prime Minister Gordon Brown and of his MP Ed Miliband.

 Pardon campaign

 UK regulations drawn up in response to EEC/EU weights and measures directives had required the use of metric units for certain activities, including sale by weight or measure in the retail trade of certain produce.
 Prior to 1 January 2000, these regulations applied to most pre-packaged food but on that date, they were extended to cover selling transactions where the product was weighed in front of the customer.
 The regulations permitted the equivalent imperial unit to be displayed alongside the metric unit as a "supplementary indicator".
 In 2007 the European Commission announced that for the cases where metric units were required, it had extended the option to also use imperial units indefinitely.
 These changes followed from public pressure, and concerns that phasing out dual-labelling would create a trade barrier with the United States, where dual-labelling is required.

 In response to the European Commission's announcement, there have been calls for a posthumous pardon for Steve Thoburn, who died after having his petition to the European Court of Human Rights denied.
 Despite an early day motion by Philip Davies MP, the pardon was denied on the grounds that an offence had been committed under the law which was in force at the time.
 The 2007 EU announcement was not about a change to existing (2001) legal requirements, but rather abandoned plans for a change in 2009.
 Moreover, the Office for Criminal Justice Reform claimed that even if the law were to be changed, there would still be no case for a pardon "as citizens are expected to comply with the law as it is at the time".